bfanselow/Vespa/README.md

 ```
 STATS: lines-processed: 100 example_post_data.json.
 Start: Mon May 18 21:33:58 UTC 2020   End: Mon May 18 21:34:00 UTC 2020
 ```
-While this is not much better than the CSV file processing, I would expect the database storage to outperform the file storage when the number of CVE records gets very large - I would expect that the Pandas-based file-load and query (df.loc[df['package'] == package_name]) will eventually lag compared to ORM queries.
+While this is not much better than the CSV file processing, I would expect the database storage to outperform the file storage when the number of CVE records gets very large - I would expect that the Pandas-based file-load and query will eventually lag compared to ORM queries: *(df.loc[df['package'] == package_name])*